rpm-software-management/rpmlint/README.md

-Additional option to control rpmlint behaviour is addition of rpmlintrc file which uses old syntax for compatibility with old rpmlint releases, yet it can be normal ini file if you wish:
+Additional option to control rpmlint behaviour is addition of rpmlintrc file which uses old syntax for compatibility with old rpmlint releases, yet it can be normal toml file if you wish:

 `setBadness('check', 0)`